poornimagajula/city_green/README.md

    #### 2.2 Alternative Flow - SignUP
       User Already Exist.
-      If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID.
+      If the User ID is alreaady exists in the Basic flow Signup, the system shows User already exist try another UserID/MailID/Phonenumber.

   ## II.Volunteer Sign-In

  ### 1.Brief Description
-      This Use Case describes how a Volunteer Sign-In into the City Green form.
+      This Use Case describes how a Volunteer Sign-In into the City Green Application.

  ### 2.Flow Of Events
       The Use Case begins when the Volunteer types her/his Userid/mail/phonenumber and Password